What Is An FPV System?

-If your looking for a good action camera to capture some stunning drone photography then look no further than the GoPro.
+If you are looking for a good action camera to capture some stunning drone photography then look no further than the GoPro.
 However, if you want to use your drone in FPV mode then using a GoPro can be okay, but sometimes it isn’t practical – it is too big, bulky and will slow your drone down.
 Therefore you may have a need to purchase the smaller CMOS or CCD cameras (which are also a lot cheaper too!)
 I’ll go into this in more detail.

 However, I already have two detailed article on drone camera’s on this site so check them out too.
 You can click here for a complete article on the best FPV cameras or click here for an article on the best action cameras.

-I have summarised these articles below too.
+I summarized these articles below too.

 Types of camera

 CCD stands for charge-coupled device.
 This goes back to the first digital cameras which used CCD sensors which were made to have high quality images due to the intense care taken to produce the sensors.
 They produce less noise (which is especially good in low light situations) over their CMOS counterparts.
 However, the CCD sensor requires lots of power when put in comparison to the CMOS sensor and thus it needs to be charged more frequently.

 COMS stands for complimentary metal oxide semiconductor.
 These sensors are cheaper than CCD sensors due to the fact that they are not produced in the same way.
 They have one main advantage, which is that they use far less power consumption than the CCD sensors.